'We were absolutely forgotten about': Village's concern over stopbanks plan

 But Mayor Alex Walker was calling on the regional council to do more.

-“I can feel the unease on how all sorts of things will feed into the decision about stop banks.
-It’s complex and inter-generational so we have to be really really focussed on having lots of conversations, and there are a lot more we could have - that’s what I’m asking regional council to help with - more intentional local conversations and structures,” she said.
+“I can feel the unease on how all sorts of things will feed into the decision about stopbanks.
+It’s complex and inter-generational so we have to be really really focused on having lots of conversations, and there are a lot more we could have - that’s what I’m asking regional council to help with - more intentional local conversations and structures,” she said.

-“They (HBRC) should come and sort things out with the locals.
+“They [the council] should come and sort things out with the locals.
 Sure, their science counts, but the locals know where the water goes to, where and why it goes to where it does.
-They’ve been watching it come at them for years,” Scia Scia said.
+They’ve been watching it come at them for years,” Sciascia said.